ServicesAboutService AreasGalleryContact(281) 953-6277

 • Proper pruning — removing dead, crossing, or structurally weak branches

-• Root zone protection — keeping heavy equipment, soil fill, and compaction away from the critical root zone
+• Root zone protection — keeping heavy equipment and soil fill away from the critical root zone

 • Disease monitoring — watching for early signs of oak wilt or other fungal issues

-• Crown thinning — especially on older trees that have gotten dense canopies
+• Crown thinning — especially on older trees with dense canopies

 Oak Wilt — The Biggest Threat to Katy Live Oaks